spgroup/conflict-static-analysis/docker/README.md

 1. Make sure docker is installed and updated on the target machine.
 Run `docker -v`.
 2. Copy `Dockerfile` and `settings.xml` to target machine.
 3. Update **username** and **password** in servers context in `settings.xml` file.
-4. Between lines 60 and 65 of the `Dockerfile` you can choose the target version you want to run the experiment on.
+4. Between lines 50 and 58 of the `Dockerfile` you can choose the target version you want to run the experiment on.
+Check the comments

 ## Build the app’s container image